 This all started because my KIDS deserve an AWESOME MOM, who loves being home with them, my HUSBAND deserves a Wife who isn’t constantly depressed and irritable, and MOST OF ALL, I DESERVE IT!
 I deserve to be happy and feel like I was worth something!

-So if you want to Rock at BEING A STAY AT HOME MOM (and who doesn’t?), you must put yourself on the To Do List every day and Do The Things On OUR Stay At Home Mom Survival Guide!
+So if you want to survive being a stay at home mom ), you must put yourself on the To Do List every day.

 Wake Up Before the Kids Do